 Hearing in one ear or both ears.

-Any difficulty with hearing that is considered a problem should be captured
+Any difficulty with hearing that is considered a problem should be captured.

 DEM_23: (Do/Does) (you/NAME) have difficulty walking or climbing steps?

 The purpose of this item is to identify persons who have some limitation or problems of any kind getting around on foot.
 “Walking” refers to the use of lower limbs (legs) in such a way as to propel oneself over the ground to get from point A to point B. The capacity to walk should be without assistance of any device (wheelchair, crutches, walker etc.) or human.
 If such assistance is needed, the person has difficulty walking.

 Included are problems: